numtide/flake-utils/README.md

 ### `simpleFlake -> attrs -> attrs`

 This function should be useful for most common use-cases where you have a simple flake that builds a package.
-It takes nixpkgs and a bunch of other parameters and outputs a value that is compatible as a flake output.
+It takes Nixpkgs and a bunch of other parameters and outputs a value that is compatible as a flake output.

 Input: